celo-org/build-with-celo-hackathon/rooted-club/README.md

 #### Benefits
 - Access to common comunication online channel with the stewards and supporters.
+- Access to the SAF chat group and the agenda of this agroecosystem.
+- Possibility of interaction between supporters, to combine visits, experiences and access to products.
+- Passport for local events and experiences.

 #### Next Steps(What we need to do next to turn this prototype into a working solution)